hayate891/freetrain/trunk/FreeTrain/doc/readme.txt

 * Acknowledgments

 This game was created by the members of the "A-Train" community at 2ch.
-First I'd like to thank 477-san, Hima-san, 915-san, Esiminarai-san, Ryokounotomo-san, Syosei-san, Kouensya A-san, Miha-san, ima-san, Min-san, and Ayase-san.
-Also, a big thanks to our artist, musicians, and all other contributors.
+First I'd like to thank 477, Hima, 915, Eshiminarai, Ryokounotomo, Syosei, Kouensya A, Miha, ima, Min, and Ayase.
+Also, a big thanks to our artist, musicians, and everybody else who contributed to the game.